Hollywood Roosevelt Hotel: Design and style

 The 12-story hotel has 300 guest rooms including 63 suites.
 It occupies a site on the Hollywood Walk of Fame and across Hollywood Boulevard from the TCL Chinese Theatre.
 The building has a Spanish Colonial Revival Style interior, with leather sofas, wrought-iron chandeliers and colorful tiled fountains.

-The architects Fisher, Lake and Traver are also credited with the Westward Ho Hotel in Phoenix and The Willmore Building in Long Beach.
+The architecture firm Fisher, Lake & Traver is also credited with the Westward Ho Hotel in Phoenix and The Willmore Building in Long Beach.

 The Gable-Lombard penthouse, a 3,200 square-foot duplex with an outdoor deck with views of the Hollywood Hills and the Hollywood sign, is named for Clark Gable and Carole Lombard, who used to stay in the room for five dollars a night.
 The Marilyn Monroe suite is named for the actress, who lived at the hotel for two years early in her career.
 Other accommodations include King Superior rooms and vintage 1950s poolside cabanas.